 OPTICAL SENSOR FOR DETECTION OF EXPLOSIVE SUBSTANCES

-The present invention relates to an optical-chemical sensor for detecting the concentration of at least one explosive substance in an aqueous solution, in particular for detecting 2,4,6-trinitrotoluene (TNT).
-Detection of explosives in aqueous samples is particularly effective and it is used for toxicological and environmental reasons, also related with the decontamination of abandoned military sites.
+An optical-chemical sensor for detecting the concentration of at least one explosive substance in an aqueous solution, in particular for detecting 2,4,6-trinitrotoluene (TNT).
+Detection of explosives in aqueous samples is particularly effective and it is used for toxicological and environmental reasons, also related with the decontamination of abandoned sites.

 - Monitor explosive substances on site;

-- Obtain an assembly of sensors capable of detecting the concentration of different analytes simultaneously, using a series or parallel configuration of different optical-chemical sensors (printed to detect different substances);
+- Obtain an assembly of sensors capable of detecting the concentration of different analytes simultaneously, placed in series or parallel configuration;

 - Use the potential of optical fibers to monitor – “remotely” – various explosive substances.

-- Simple to make and small in size;
+- Low-cost sensor, simple to make and small in size;

 - The optical fiber allows remote measurements;